bbjubjub2494/chia-liquidity-provider/README.md

 ## Usage

 `clp init` should be used to create the initial offers.
-It expects the given wallet to contain appropriately split coins.
+It will issue transactions to split coins before use.

 `clp show-init` will indicate the expected coins.